kkontosis/arachnefs/README.md

 # arachnefs
-arachnefs is a private highly available distributed file system with modular external storage
+arachnefs is a highly available distributed file system for private data with modular external storage

 ## License